 The Gallows Bird/ The Stranger

 When I read this book back in 2011, it was published under The Gallows Bird title.
 But a newer version is published under The Stranger, in case you can’t find the original version.
 This time, a woman is killed in a car crash.
 But is it a simple accident, or is there something sinister behind it?
 Another murder occurs after a drunken party for a new tv series that starts shooting in Fjallbacka.
 Patrik, along with his curious investigative wife Erica, finds himself in the middle of one of the most challenging cases yet.

 In this fifth book of the series, crime writer Erica Falck is shocked to discover a Nazi medal while cleaning out her late mother’s possessions.
 Her inquiries lead her to the home of one of her mother’s old friends, a retired history teacher.
 Then, two days later, he is killed in a violent way.
 Erica’s husband, Patrik comes back from paternity leave in order to solve this brutal murder.
 By trying to find answers to her past, did Erica just endanger her husband and newborn daughter with her inquiries?

-In the Drowning, the sixth book in the series, Erica’s understudy and new author Christian Thydell starts receiving anonymous threats.
+In The Drowning, the sixth book in the series, Erica’s understudy and new author Christian Thydell start receiving anonymous threats.
 Then his friend Magnus goes missing, and Patrik starts investigating the new case.
 Christian’s close circle of friends which consists of four young men are all hiding something, but will they finally come clean in order to save their friend?
 Or is the truth so horrible they’d rather keep it buried?